-- In 2023, the e-learning program, which encompasses a comprehensive review of our Code of Ethics, was continued and is a mandatory course for all new hires within the Group. - A total of 6,110 suppliers were reviewed in 2023 through a robust due diligence process.
-No issues related to modern slavery or human trafficking were identified.
+- > In 2024, the e-learning program, which encompasses a comprehensive review of our Code of Ethics, was continued and is a mandatory course for all new hires within the Group. - > A total of 7,204 suppliers were reviewed in 2024 through a robust due diligence process.
+No issues related to modern slavery or human trafficking were identified. - > No allegations regarding potential modern slavery or human trafficking issues were received in 2024.